Carl Marcellino: New York State Senate

 In November 1994, Ralph J. Marino, who had represented the area around the Nassau-Suffolk line since 1969, was deposed from his post as Senate Majority Leader.
 After Marino resigned from office, a special election was called for on March 13, 1995.
 Marcellino was nominated by Republicans to face Mary A. McCaffery, a Democrat who worked as a fund-raiser for nonprofit agencies.
 He would go on to easily win that race with 60% of the vote.
 Marcellino would go on to win re-election eleven times, only facing serious opposition in 2016; that year, Marcellino defeated challenger Jim Gaughran by only 1,761 votes.
 In 2018, Gaughran challenged Marcellino again.
 This time, Gaughran prevailed.

 In 2011, Marcellino voted against allowing same-sex marriage in New York during a senate roll-call vote on the Marriage Equality Act, which the Senate narrowly passed 33-29.
 He also voted in favor of the 2013 gun control law known as the NY SAFE Act.

+Personal life and death

+Marcellino and his wife Patricia resided in Syosset, New York, and had two children, Jean and Carl.
+Marcellino died on February 18, 2026, at the age of 83.